The-Retired-Programmer/ProductDocumentation/README.md

 # JBake-NBPlugin-Documentation

-NetBeans Plugin - Implements a JBake Project
+Bake-NBPlugin is NetBeans Plugin which implements a JBake Project